hjoseph777/README.md/README.md

 ---------------------------

 ### 🌐 About Me
-I'm an application Support Analyst with a passion for DevOps, SQL, Linux, cloud applications, AI, and voice-to-text automation.
+I'm an application Support Analyst with a passion for DevOps, SQL, Linux, Python, cloud applications, AI, and voice-to-text automation.
 I’m currently focused on enhancing my skills in full-stack development and AI applications].

 ### 💼 Experience
 - **15 years of experience** in IT, with expertise in application support, incident and problem management, AML, service-now and ITIL.